 On our recent stopover in Iceland, we found a liquor store.
 As we perused the shelves for something interesting, this bottle jumped out:

 It’s a herb liqueur called Valhalla.
 But it doesn’t originate from Iceland.
 It’s actually manufactured in Finland.
 We bought it anyway, and I decided after trying it for the first time last night, that it was worthy of a review.

-Valhalla, the liqueur, is made by a company in Finland called Koskenkorva, which is also the name of the clear spirit drink that they distill.
+Valhalla, the liqueur, is made by Koskenkorva – a company in Finland, which is also the name of the clear spirit drink that they distill.
 This koskenkorva clear spirit is the base for Valhalla.
-It’s blended and distilled with several herbs, including angelica, artemesia and achillea millefolium.
+They blend and distill it with several herbs, including angelica, artemesia and achillea millefolium.
 I’ve heard of angelica and artemesia before, but I had to look up achillea millefolium.
-It’s more commonly known as yarrow.
+You may know it as yarrow.

-Valhalla, the place, is the Norse version of heaven, reserved for the greatest warriors, kings and heroes.
-Valhalla, of course is ruled by the god Odin.
+Valhalla, the place, is the Norse version of heaven.
+The greatest warriors, kings and heroes go there after they die.
+The god Odin, of course, rules over Valhalla.
 (We’ve all seen Thor, we know what’s what.)
 The liqueur’s full description is “Valhalla – The Spirit of Nordic Legends.”
 Get it?
 Spirit?

 The website for Valhalla is nothing short of brilliant, and so far one of the better websites I’ve seen for a liqueur.
 You owe it to yourself to check it out.
 Brotherhood, character, heroism, strength and resilience…it has all the makings of a great legend.
 Plus, there’s video, which you can see here: http://www.valhallaspirit.com/the-film/